joyprakashk/ai-image-generator-app/adsnap-studio/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache License 2.0](LICENSE © 2025 Joyprakash Kalita).
+See the [LICENSE](LICENSE) file for details.

 ## 🙏 Acknowledgments